jcook3701/emacs_configuration/docs/README.md

 ----------------------------

-## Bleeding Edge: Emacs 25.3 with internal web searching
+## Bleeding Edge: Emacs 25.3 with xwidget
 ### Why?

 The purpose of building Emacs with xwidget is to make it possible to use the command "xwidget-webkit-browse-url".
 This command allows users to open web-pages inside of Emacs without ever having to leave Emacs.
 I have included configuration settings for navigating web-pages in my init.el file included in this Github repository.